 - Prepared and blended in at the end:

-- 1 tablespoon of cornstarch and 1 tablespoons of water
+- 1 tablespoon of cornstarch and 1 tablespoon of water

 - Add your strawberries to the Instant Pot, then add the sugar and lemon juice.
 Mix well.